JacobBersheba89/New_website/README.md

 Add dynamic samll curve with ball - it´s yellow :-) 🫛<br>
 I also add links to my cosial network Accounts 📒<br>
 The Aboutme section is basically ready 👦 <br>
-..now I have more sections waiting for me.. it's myhobby's turn
+..now I have more sections waiting for me.. it's myhobby's turn 🎢<br>
+interactive timeline..
+GPT chat idea.
+My interests and hobbies will be displayed on the line over time.
+Sounds good doesn't it? :-) 〰️<br>

 Changes made:🪃🚧